 Dodge Durango Interior

-- "Headroom and legroom are ample, and the seats are long-haul comfortable. … The rearmost seat can accommodate two small-to-average-size adults in a pinch, but they will ride slightly knees up.
-As such, we recommend the 3rd row be used for kids only." -- Consumer Guide
+- "The 2nd row is quite roomy and comfortable.
+Standard seat heaters on all but the SXT are a comfort plus.
+The split bench folds and tumbles forward with one-touch motion to provide a surprisingly generous passage to the 3rd row.
+It does not slide fore or aft, however.
+The rearmost seat can accommodate two small-to-average-size adults in a pinch, but they will ride slightly knees up.
+As such, we recommend the 3rd row be used for kids only." -- Consumer Guide (2013)

 - "Cargo space is decent behind the 3rd row.
-Folding both rows of seat backs opens up a much larger area, though admittedly not as much as other big SUVs. … The bottle holders in the front doors are oddly angled, which makes access easy, but that makes full containers more likely to spill." -- Consumer Guide
+Folding both rows of seat backs opens up a much larger area, though admittedly not as much as other big SUVs. … The bottle holders in the front doors are oddly angled, which makes access easy, but that makes full containers more likely to spill." -- Consumer Guide (2013)

 Next Steps: Dodge Durango

-- See what others paid for the 2013 Dodge Durango
+- See what others paid for the 2015 Dodge Durango

 - See Affordable Large SUVs rankings